-The term ‘plunge pool’ typically designates a pool that was designed with leisure in mind.
+The term ‘plunge pool’ typically designates a pool designed with leisure in mind.
 Similar pools include those that have jets that enable the users to swim against a current in a small space, sometimes referred to as lap pools, endless pools, or infinity pools.
-The dividing line between these kinds of pools can be blurry because some plunge pools do come with jets of some kind.
+The dividing line between these kinds of pools can be blurry because some plunge pools come with jets.

 The size of plunge pools can vary quite a bit.
 However, a typical size is around 8×8 feet to 8×16 feet.
 Because they come in all kinds of shapes, the absolute volume can vary quite a bit, from round pools that are 10 feet in diameter to half-circle pools with an 8-foot radius or square pools with 8-foot sides.

-Given that they are small, most plunge pools are rectangular in order to create the most amount of usable space.
-However, just as with a standard sized pool, it is possible to get a plunge pool in any number of shapes.
+Given that they are small, most plunge pools are rectangular to create the most usable space.
+However, just as with a standard-sized pool, it is possible to get a plunge pool in any number of shapes.
 Half-circles, round, and L-shaped plunge pools are also popular.
 Custom-designed plunge pools come in almost any shape you can think of.

-Typically, plunge pools are cold bodies of water.
-However, some of them are designed to be used as a spa at certain times and a cold pool at other times.
-Cold also does not have to mean frigid, as there are plenty of heaters available for plunge pools.
-A heater can make the pool remain a comfortable temperature all year for people who use their pools to exercise or simply enjoy a quick dip even in the winter.
+But with that said, typically, plunge pools are cold bodies of water.
+However, others are designed to be used as a spa at certain times and a cold pool at other times.
+Cold also does not have to mean frigid, as plenty of heaters are available for plunge pools.
+A heater can make the pool remain a comfortable temperature all year round for people who use their pools to exercise or simply enjoy a quick dip, even in the winter.

 Benefits of Plunge Pools

-There are a number of benefits to plunge pools, some of which are more practical and some of which are more aesthetic.
-Things like chemical use and cost to install are on the practical side:
+There are several benefits to plunge pools, some of which are more practical and some of which are more aesthetic.

-- People with smaller lots may be able to fit a plunge pool but not a standard-sized one
+- People with smaller lots may be able to fit a plunge pool if they cannot fit a standard-sized one.

 On the aesthetic side, plunge pools can offer a lot as a design feature.
 They can fit into modern designs as a sharp-edged, blue-water square, or they can fit into artfully overgrown yards as a rock-edged pond.
 Want to put a fountain in your yard?
 A plunge pool with a fountain inside it makes the water feature serve double duty.